 Talk to homeowners in the neighbourhood(s) you're interested in.
 Find out if they were satisfied with their builder.

-Look up any builder you're considering in the Licensed Builder Directory
+Look up any builder you're considering in the Ontario Builder Directory

 section to ensure they are registered with Tarion.
 You'll learn how many homes they have built in the last 10 years, and whether they have had any claims with us over this period.

 Before you sign your Agreement of Purchase and Sale, or Contract for a Custom Home, have it reviewed by a qualified real estate lawyer.
 There are other issues for you to consider, which are explained in the Making the Deal